 We process your data as described in this policy because we have a legitimate need to do so to deliver our fundraising ambitions.
 Some processing of data may be carried out to perform a contract with you or it is required by law, such as the completion of due diligence or obligations for processing Gift Aid on your donations.
 We would only use your email or text information to contact you about fundraising and marketing if we have consent to do so and you will always have the opportunity to opt out of communication from any channel at any time.

-To ensure we fully understand when it is appropriate to rely on consent and when it is a legitimate interest of ours to process your data we routinely carry out impact assessments to ensure the way in which we use you data is fair does not personally impact you.
+To ensure we fully understand when it is appropriate to rely on consent and when it is a legitimate interest of ours to process your data we routinely carry out impact assessments to ensure the way in which we use you data is fair, you receive relevant communications from us and you understand how your data is being used.

 In carrying out our day to day activities we process and store personal information relating to our supporters and we are therefore required to adhere to the requirements of the Data Protection Act 2018.
 We take our responsibilities under this act very seriously and we ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with that Act and all other applicable data protection laws and regulations including, but not limited to, the Privacy and Electronic Communication Regulations.